Skip to content

 • While the cookie is cooling, drain the fruit and set on paper towels to absorb excess juices.

-• Using a rubber spatula, spread an even layer of frosting over the cooled cookie dough crust.
+• Assemble.
+Using a rubber spatula, spread an even layer of frosting over the cooled cookie dough crust.
 Arrange fruit in fun patterns.
 Keep chilled until ready to serve.

 Notes